HirotakaDango/music-player/README.md

 # PHP Music Player

 A simple, fast, and modern self-hosted music player built in PHP, with a clean UI, SQLite backend, and full PWA (Progressive Web App) features.
-Scan your music collection, play songs in your browser, create playlists, and manage your collection with ease.
-Multiple users, uploads, admin panel, favorites, drag-and-drop, and more.
+Scan your music collection, play songs in your browser, and manage your library—all in one place.

 ![1](https://github.com/user-attachments/assets/0376f90c-12a9-45bf-acc4-ef14e0fe9ff3)
 ![2](https://github.com/user-attachments/assets/c0b1a692-4504-4701-b921-d54fc7360b5c)